urbanairship/ruby-library/docs/push.rst

 You can override the notification payload with one of the following platform keys::

-   ios, amazon, android, blackberry, wns, mpns
+   ios, amazon, android, wns, mpns

 In the examples below, we override the general ``'Hello World!'`` alert with platform-specific alerts, and we set a number of other platform-specific options.